mpacaud/Design-and-deploy-a-credit-scoring-model--Frontend/README.md

 ### Further notes

-- For reasons of server resource management, it is possible that the application is not permanently maintained on the Heroku hosting site.
+- Because of server resource management, it is possible that the application is not permanently maintained on the Heroku hosting site.
-- For general explanations over the whole project got to: https://github.com/mpacaud/Scoring_model_implementation-Development.git
+- For general explanations over the whole project go to: https://github.com/mpacaud/Design-and-deploy-a-credit-scoring-model--Frontend.git